Which is Harder: Moving Abroad or Coming Home?

 What springs to mind when you are posed with this question?
 Your place of origin?
 The city or town that you live in now?
 Some other place, region or even country where you spent a large proportion of your time?

 My immediate answer is generally “Sydney” – Australia’s largest city.
-It’s what’s listed under “place of birth” on my birth certificate and passports.
-I am 28 years old and I’ve lived there for 14 years – half my life and it’s the place that most helped me become the person I am today.
+I lived there for 14 years and it’s the place that most helped me become the person I am today.

 I spent many happy years of my childhood there and moved back as a young adult.
 I think your early twenties are the period of time that really shape you – they’re the years when you start to discover the person who you’re going to be (although you may not make your peace with this fact until your mid to late twenties or beyond!).
 There’s a lot that I regret from my time spent living in Sydney, but I still wouldn’t change a single thing.